 The third, “The Bride of Congo,” involves a woman who fell in love with a giant ape named Congo.
 We’re never told why she loves Congo, just that she was “playing hard to get” initially.

 After being shot off a building Congo is mortally wounded and (in a rather improbable event) a mad scientist named Professor Wunder takes Congo away from the scene.
 (Because after a giant monster rampages through town no one would notice its body being taken?
 That was a big plot contrivance.)
 The woman, Amy La Bido (yes, that’s her maiden name), volunteers to donate blood to the titanic simian.
 Amy and Congo just happen to share the same blood type, O-Gargantua, in another plot contrivance.
-During the blood transfusion, some of Congo’s blood is giving to Amy which causes her to grow to enormous size.
+During the blood transfusion, some of Congo’s blood is given to Amy which causes her to grow to enormous size.
 I won’t give away the ending, but will say it has a happier conclusion than the previous two.

 The fourth, “You’re a big girl now,” involves a realistic and horrific perspective on a woman named Rachel who is born larger than normal and grows more than anyone has ever done before.
 This has the most tragic ending of all the stories.
 It is also the best written.
 This comic was partly in color and partly black and white which was jarring at times.